beyawnko/Beya_Waifu/realcugan-ncnn-vulkan/README.md

   larger values may increase GPU usage and consume more GPU memory.
 You can tune this configuration with "4:4:4" for many small-size images, and "2:2:2" for large-size images.
 The default setting usually works fine for most situations.
   If you find that your GPU is hungry, try increasing thread count to achieve faster processing.
+- `queue-size` = number of tasks allowed in the queue at once
 - `format` = the format of the image to be output, png is better supported, however webp generally yields smaller file sizes, both are losslessly encoded